alext-sap/lx-collabo/docs/en/template/00_instructions.md

 ## How To Find Template for Your Language

-First of all, make sure that you are viewing the template for your language.
+First of all, make sure that you are viewing the template version for your language.
 To change the language, click the language selector next to the title "SAP Translation Style Guide Template" and select your language from the drop-down menu.

 ![languages](./images/language_selector.jpg)